philiplinden/symbaroum-vault/_Bricks of Symbaroum/Campaign Notes/Chapter 3 - Wrath of the Warden, Act 2/War Room.md

 	- [[Suria Argona]]
 - [[The Party]]

 [[Ganderald]] after a while finds evidence that [[Jezora Clan]] and the [[Beast Clan]] are one in the same.
-He and the ordo find bits and pieces about blood magic and blood gods, and that blood craft relates back to the Ambreagos line and ultimately caused the cataclysm.
+He and the ordo find bits and pieces about [[Blood Magic]] and blood gods, and that blood craft relates back to the Ambreagos line and ultimately caused the cataclysm.
 No traces of Ambreagos lineage from them forward.
 Records show that [[Erlaber Ambreagos|erlaber]] went by a different name as a boy in [[alberetor]].
 Ambreagos name is a recent change.

 [[The party]] decides to investigate [[Blackmoor]] for the tannery.
 They ask the mayor for resources, like intelligence, protection, and a local to show them around town. [[Sarvola Bargomol]] is in [[Blackmoor]], too.
 (He is a friendly face for [[Anadea]] after her excommunication.)